Saint-Paul-de-Vence

 Saint-Paul-de-Vence (/fr/, literally Saint-Paul of Vence; Sant Pau de Vença; San Paolo di Venza) is a commune in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region of Southeastern France.
 One of the oldest medieval towns on the French Riviera, Saint-Paul-de-Vence is well known for its modern and contemporary art museums and galleries such as the Fondation Maeght, and for the 17th-century Saint Charles-Saint Claude chapel, which in 2012–2013 was decorated with murals by French artist Paul Conte.

 Until 2011, the commune was officially called Saint-Paul.

+Population

 Saint Charles-Saint Claude chapel, built in the 17th century.

 Notable people

 Saint-Paul-de-Vence has long been a haven of the famous, mostly due to the La Colombe d'Or hotel, whose former guests include Jean-Paul Sartre and Pablo Picasso.
 During the 1960s, the village was frequented by French actors Yves Montand, Simone Signoret and Lino Ventura, and poet Jacques Prévert.

 Saint-Paul is also well known for the artists who have lived there, such as Jacques Raverat, Gwen Raverat and Marc Chagall and more recently the couple Bernard-Henri Lévy and Arielle Dombasle.
 Former Rolling Stones bassist Bill Wyman has a home there.
 American writer James Baldwin lived in Saint-Paul-de-Vence for 17 years until his death in 1987.
 British actor Donald Pleasence lived there until his death in 1995.

 Former football player Vincenzo Rennella was born in Saint-Paul-de-Vence.
 Actress and artist Rebecca Dayan was raised in a hotel there.

 American comedians Gene Wilder and Gilda Radner were married in Saint-Paul-de-Vence by its mayor on 18 September 1984.